MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-unbilled-revenue.md

 When the unit price or quantity is changed, the contract revenue amount for each item that is part of the revenue allocation must be updated.
 As a result, the journal entry is recalculated.

 The unit price for Item 1000 is changed from 1,500 to 1,600.
 The contract revenue amount is automatically recalculated and becomes 1,549.47.
-At the same time, the contract revenue for Item S0021 is recalculated and becomes 290.53.
+The contract revenue for Item S0021 is recalculated and becomes 290.53.

 When the changed is confirmed and committed, the initial journal entries for both items are reversed and new journal entries are created:
 - Item 1000: Original initial journal entry of 1,465.26 is reversed.
 New journal entry for 1,549.47 is created.